Hugo Chávez: Personal life

 Those who were very close to Chávez felt that he had bipolar disorder.
 Salvador Navarrete, a physician who treated Chávez during his first years in the presidency, believed that Chávez was bipolar.
 In 2010, Alberto Müller Rojas, then vice president of Chávez's party, PSUV, stated that Chávez had "a tendency toward cyclothymia—mood swings that range from moments of extreme euphoria to moments of despondence".
 A different explanation was that such behavior was a tactic used by Chávez to attack opponents and polarize.

 Chávez was raised as a Catholic, and he intended at one time to become a priest.
 He saw his socialist policies as having roots in the teachings of Jesus Christ (liberation theology), and he publicly used the slogan of "Christ is with the Revolution!"
 Although he traditionally kept his own faith a private matter, Chávez over the course of his presidency became increasingly open to discussing his religious views, stating that he interpreted Jesus as a Communist.
 He was, in general, a liberal Catholic, some of whose declarations were disturbing to the religious community of his country.
-In 2008, he said that an afterlife does not exist.
+At one point in 2008, he said that an afterlife does not exist.
 He also believed in Charles Darwin's theory of evolution, stating that "it is a lie that God created man from the ground".
+However, Chavez also stated "Our Bolivarian revolution is very Christian and I have a friend who isn't Christian, but lately has said he is a Christian in the social aspect: his name is Fidel Castro."

 He cursed the state of Israel, and he had some disputes with both the Venezuelan Catholic clergy and Protestant groups like the New Tribes Mission, whose evangelical leader he "condemned to hell".
 In addition, he showed syncretistic practices such as the worship of the Venezuelan goddess María Lionza.
 In his last years, after he discovered he had cancer, Chávez became more attached to the Catholic Church.